2027 Federal Pay Raise: FAIR Act vs. Trump's 0% Budget Proposal

 - Section 3 sets a 1.0% locality adjustment for calendar year 2027.

-That's the source of the "4.1%" headline.
+That is the source of the "4.1%" headline.
 The Senate version (S.3823) was introduced by Sen. Brian Schatz, and the House companion (H.R.7480) was introduced by Rep. James Walkinshaw.
 Sens.
-Kaine and Warner are co-sponsors on the Senate side and issued press releases supporting the bill.
+Kaine and Warner are co-sponsors on the Senate side.

 The FAIR Act has been introduced nearly every year since 2014.
-It has never been enacted at the proposed level — the final raise has always come through the standard presidential pay-setting process instead.
-But the proposals still matter because they signal where congressional advocates think federal pay should land.
+It has never been enacted at the proposed level.
+The final raise has always come through the standard presidential pay-setting process instead.

 | Year | FAIR Act proposal | Final raise enacted |